Background

 Narcissists are victims of such a glaring discrepancy between what adult figures in their lives preached and the contradictory causes of actions they have adopted.

-Once victimized, narcissist swore to himself, as a child even, no more.
-He will do the victimizing now, and as a decoy he presents to the world his false self, but he faults prey to his own devices, internally impoverished and undernourished, isolated and cushioned to the point of suffocation.
+Once victimized, Narcissist swore to himself, as a child even, no more.
+He will do the victimizing now, and as a decoy he presents to the world his false self, but he falls prey to his own devices, internally impoverished and undernourished, isolated and cushioned to the point of suffocation.

 In many respects, therefore, the ego in Freudian psychoanalysis is the same, but not so in Jungian psychology.